-There are different kinds of help for problem drinkers like:
+There are different kinds of help for people struggling with alcohol use like:

-You can start by reading about drinking problems or making an appointment to see a counsellor.
+You can start by reading about alcohol use or making an appointment to see a counsellor.

 There are services for your friend or family member, if he or she decides to get help.
-If you have a friend or family member with a drinking problem, you can get help through (even if the person with the drinking problem isn’t in recovery):
+If you have a friend or family member with an alcohol issue, you can get help through (even if the person with the issue isn’t in recovery):